rciddagoni/TECO-code-coverage/README.md

 # FEATURES
-- web based dashboard, written in flask
-- API written in flask so it can be easily integrated with any CI tool
+- measures code coverage for js,ts and html files (statement coverage)
-- live test coverage
+- live report updating
 - compatible with automated and manual tests
-- measures test coverage for js,ts and html files
+- automatically injects instrumentation function into JS by using provided REGEX + injects .TS module if you are instrumenting typescript source
 - works with Angular2 (Typescript)
+- web based dashboard for viewing coverage reports, written in flask
+- API written in flask so it can be easily integrated with any CI tool
 - measures visited routes
 - measures modules that were touched by the tests
 - and finally measures efficiency of each test (how many code lines were executed by each test)
 - reports are archived
-- automatically injects instrumentation function into JS by using provided REGEX + injects .TS module if you are instrumenting typescript source
 - easily extensible
-- Browser independent
+- browser independent

 # DEMO